Mapsred/TicketingBundle/docs/3-setting_up_the_configuration.md

 All parameters are optional if you use the bundle the basic way.

-But if needs be you can override the default configuration using the the full configuration above.
+But if you need, you can override the default configuration using the the full configuration above.

 * ``default_status_name`` : All new created tickets (``Maps_red\TicketingBundle\Model\TicketInteface``) will have a
 status (``Maps_red\TicketingBundle\Model\TicketStatusInteface``).
 This status will be found by its name with this parameter.
 The default configuration recommends you to create a status with ``open`` as name.
 * ``enable_history`` : This parameter will enable/disable the history management for the ticket.
-If enabled, all users will have a status of seen/unseen on the ticket list to know if they have not checked a ticket or if it had some changes sice the last time they checked it.
+If enabled, all users will have a status of seen/unseen on the ticket list to know if they have not checked a ticket or if it had some changes since the last time they checked it.
 * ``enable_ticket_restriction`` : If the parameter is to true, all the new tickets will be restricted to user with the role defined in the ``restricted_tickets_roles`` parameter.
 Otherwise all tickets will have the ``public`` tag and will be accessible for all users.